cjdev/routedux-docs-demo/README.md

 # Documentation Site Demo

-A demo of Routedux in a real project.
+A demo of [Routedux](https://github.com/cjdev/routedux) in a simple project.

 ## To run: